Spatial interference between pairs of disjoint optical paths with a single chaotic source: Spatial interference effect

+{Multi-photon correlations (``photon bunching'') thus give rise to the non-vanishing expectation value of the product of the photon-number fluctuations at the two remote pinholes $1_C$ and $1_T$ (or $2_C$ and $2_T$).
+This result arises from the correlation measurement and cannot be explained in terms of independent measurements at the two detectors.
+Interestingly, since the detectors are placed in the mask planes, the two pairs of disjoint paths ($1_C$,$1_T$) and ($2_C,2_T$) contribute independently of one another to the correlation measurement.}

 What happens if we perform correlation measurements after the two-pinhole masks?
-Intuitively one may expect that the only two possible contributions, associated with the two alternatives ($1, 1'$) and ($2, 2'$), would add incoherently.
-However, as we shall show, they give rise to a counter-intuitive interference effect.
-To demonstrate this result we evaluate the correlation between the photon-number fluctuations $\Delta n(x_C)$ and $\Delta n(x_T)$ measured at equal detection times by the detectors $D_C$ and $D_T$, respectively, placed at the transverse position $x_C$ and $x_T$, behind the two-pinhole masks, namely
+Since light passing through the two pinholes of each mask is incoherent (condition {in Eq.} \ref{Limit2a}), one may expect that the two contributions ($1_C, 1_T$) and ($2_C, 2_T$) add incoherently.
+However, as we shall show, they give rise to a counterintuitive spatial interference effect.
+To demonstrate this result we evaluate the correlation between the photon-number fluctuations $\Delta n(x_C)$ and $\Delta n(x_T)$ measured at equal detection times by the detectors $D_C$ and $D_T$, respectively, placed at the transverse position $x_C$ and $x_T$ behind the two-pinhole masks, namely

 Here,

 is the first-order correlation function calculated at $x_C, x_T$, where $\hat{E}_d^+(x_d)$ and $\hat{E}_d^-(x_d)$ are, respectively, the positive and negative frequency part of the electric field operator at the position $x_d$, namely